DevOps-MBSE/AaC/vscode_extension/README.md

 ## Known Issues

 ### LSP
-* Sometimes the LSP will get into a bad state and won't be repsonsive.
-When experiencing this, you can reload the window via the VSCode Command `Developer: Reload Window`.
+* Sometimes the LSP will get into a bad state and won't be responsive.
+When experiencing this, you can reload the window using the VSCode Command `Developer: Reload Window`.

 ### Visual Editor
 * The Visual Editor is in an early prototype mode, and so there are some issues such as a lack of feedback when a user saves a definition via the visual editor.
-* Files with the extension `.yaml` are not automatically imported, unlike files with the `.aac` extension.
+* Files with the extension `.yaml` are not automatically imported unlike files with the `.aac` extension.